robisson/wallet-service/README.md

 ## 🔒 Audit and Compliance

-The service implements a robust audit system to meet regulatory requirements:
+The service implements a robust audit system to meet regulatory requirements in transactional financial services:

 ### Immutable Audit Logs
 - **Complete Audit Trail**: Each transaction is recorded with details of who/when/where